sass/migrator/test/migrations/README.md

 # Migration Tests

+For each migrator, this folder contains a subdirectory with tests.

-Each set of source files used for a test of the migrator is represented a single [HRX archive](https://github.com/google/hrx).
+Each set of source files used for a test of a migrator is represented a single [HRX archive](https://github.com/google/hrx).

 > Note: The test script does not currently use a proper HRX parser, so `<==>` is